Nonprofit Administration Course Descriptions

 During this course students will learn about important governance and management practices related to nonprofit administration.
 These include principles and practices of a nonprofit board of directors, policies and procedures for effective nonprofit administration and volunteer recruitment and management.

 NPA 310 Public Policy

 This course is a study of how public policy is formed, concepts common to public policy analysis and how to communicate and persuade various publics about policy issues.
 The course includes hands-on field experiences and serviceÂ learning projects in which students engage in policy work.

-Throughout this course students will learn fundamental practices essential to funding non-profit organizations.
-Topics covered will include: grant writing, prospect development, donor tracking and recognition, case statement preparation, types of giving, and the impact of IRS designations and tax laws on nonprofits.
-Students will also be engaged in applied learning activities that involved writing a grant for a non-profit and reviewing an organization's fundraising strategy.
+Throughout this course students will learn fundamental practices essential to funding nonprofit organizations.
+Topics covered will include grant writing, prospect development, donor relationships and recognition, case statement preparation, types of giving, and stewardship of resources.
+Students will also be engaged in experiential learning activities that may involve fundraising event assistance, writing a grant and analyzing an organization's fundraising strategy.